 To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of six months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
 US Citizens can refer to the US Department of State’s website for more information regarding passports.

-Further information will be posted to your USAC Student Gateway account in the USAC Visa Guide, which you will receive about 4 months prior to the program start.
+U.S. citizens will receive a 90-day tourist visa at customs upon arrival.
+During on-site orientation, the USAC staff will explain how to renew the tourist visa for the full length of your program.
+Further information will be posted in your USAC Student Gateway account in the Visa Guide, which you will receive after you have been accepted into the program, which you will receive about four months prior to departure.
 Program Advisors in the Central Office are also available to answer any visa questions you may have.